The Founding of Salt Lake City and the 24th of July History

+The Days of '47 Parade is one of the oldest community parades in the United State, and is a long standing Salt Lake tradition.
 This beloved procession of floats, horses, clowns, bands, and entertainers begins at South Temple and State Street, runs east to 200 East, turns south to 900 South, and then heads east to Liberty Park.
-May people will camp out along the parade route in order to secure a prime spot, but you can also view the parade from The Leonardo, which just so happens to be right on the route and offers a great view of the fun (as well as interactive art and science exhibits to spark young imaginations).
+It is a popular event, and many people will camp out along the parade route in order to secure a prime spot, so if you can come early to find a good place to watch.

 Native American Celebrations

 While we remember the trekking adventurers who arrived in Salt Lake in 1847, we’d be remiss not to honor the people who were here long before them: Utah’s Native Americans.
-The 25th Annual Native American Celebration, Powwow, & Festival runs all day long in Liberty Park and features food, arts and crafts, and entertainment.
-A similar event featuring drum and dance contests happens in South Jordan City Park.
+The 29th Annual Native American Celebration in the Park runs all day long on the 24th in Liberty Park and features the Annual Intertribal Powwow, food, arts and crafts, a laser light show, children's activities, and entertainment.

-If you’re looking for something a little more gritty and adrenaline-fueled to celebrate the pioneer spirit and Utah’s western heritage, then get your tickets to the Days of '47 Rodeo.
+If you’re looking for something a little more gritty and adrenaline-fueled to celebrate the pioneer spirit and Utah’s western heritage, then get your tickets to the Utah Days of '47 Rodeo, this year running from July 19-22 and the 24th.
 National competitors in bareback riding, steer wrestling, roping, bronc riding, bull riding, and more will have you yee-hawing on the edge of your seat.
-Prior to the rodeo, your family can enjoy pony rides, a mechanical bull, a carnival, and cultural exhibits.
+Prior to the rodeo, your family can enjoy pony rides, live music, a mechanical bull, pony rides, vendors, and cultural exhibits.

 This Is the Place Heritage Park Pioneer Day

 What better place to celebrate Pioneer Day than a family park dedicated to commemorating the pioneers and early Utahns year round?
-In addition to all the regular fun the park provides, there will be a candy cannon covering the street in old-fashioned taffy, a fantastic bird show, a special Native American dance performance, a watermelon-eating contest, and games galore.
+In addition to all the regular fun the park provides, for the This Is the Place Heritage Park Pioneer Day celebrations there will be a candy cannon covering the street in old-fashioned taffy, panning for gold, pony and train rides, and games galore.

 Deseret News Marathon

 The Deseret News Marathon is the oldest road race in Utah (and the 4th oldest marathon west of the continental divide).
-The race follows the path the Utah pioneers traveled when they first entered the valley: from Big Mountain Summit down Emigration Canyon, finishing on the Days of ‘47 Parade route.
+The race follows the path the Utah pioneers traveled when they first entered the valley: from Big Mountain Summit down Emigration Canyon, finishing on the Days of ‘47 Parade route with thousands of cheering Utahns.
 Run the full, half, 10k, or 5k, or just cheer on the racers at the finish line!